oceanprotocol/docs/orientation/faq.md

 <details>
   <summary>How do I price my data?</summary>

-Ocean gives you three different options for pricing your data - dynamic, fixed or free.
+Ocean gives you two different options for pricing your data - fixed price or free.
 You need to decide what your dataset is worth and how you want to price it.
-You can change the price but you can’t change the price format (e.g. from fixed to dynamic).
+You can change the price but you can’t change the price format (e.g. from fixed to free).

 </details>